Eat and Shopping

 Otonachi-cha Tea

 About 50 years ago, people started growing tea at Ippon-matsu district in Hongu, and now it's grown in Fushiogami district.
-Tea leaves picked first from ay to June is called "Otonashi-cha" tea.
-Its nname is derived from Otonashigawa-River flown in Fushiogami district.
+Tea leaves picked first time in June is called "Otonashi-cha" tea.
+This name is derived from Otonashigawa-River flown in Fushiogami district.

 Minachi-gasa

-Kisen-gasa is also called "Minachi-gasa" because it's made in Minachi district of Hongu.
-Now there is only one craftman of Minachi-gasa, and you can buy Minachi-gasa at his studio or subscribe at Michi-no Eki Oku Kumano Kodo Hongu.
+Kisen-gasa is also called "Minachi-gasa皆地傘" because it's made in Minachi district of Hongu.
+Now there is only one craftman of Minachi-gasa, and you can purchase Minachi-gasa at Michi-no Eki Oku Kumano Kodo Hongu.